A Short List of Things to Know & Do Now

 - Register with PPMD.

-- Find a neuromuscular provider who knows how to care for patients living with Duchenne.
+- Find a neuromuscular care center with a team who knows how to care for patients living with Duchenne.

 - Talk to your child’s healthcare provider about physical activity.
 Too much of some types of strenuous activity are bad for your child’s muscles.